kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

   setNonce('a-custom-nonce'),
 );
 ```

-Set the network identifier for the transaction
+Set the network identifier for the transaction:

 ```typescript
 composePactCommand(